inwonakng/inwon.net/data/reading/icl-dd-tabpfn.md

 ![Comparison of traditional DD and ICD for TabPFN](/static/images/reading/icl-dd-tabpfn/distill-compare.png)

-> [!image/Comparison of traditional data distillation and in-context distillation for TabPFN]
+> [!image] Comparison of traditional data distillation and in-context distillation for TabPFN
 > Comparison of traditional data distillation (DD) and in-context data distillation (ICD) for TabPFN.

 Minimize the following to _maximize the likelihood of $\mathcal{D}_{\text{train}}$ given $\mathcal{D}_{\text{distill}}$\_: